What to Know About Thanksgiving Dinner Food Safety

-Thanksgiving is the start of the holiday season where friends, family, and loved ones gather to have one fantastic meal after another.
-It’s not the time to skimp on those food safety habits that can make or break the festivities.
+Thanksgiving is the start of the holiday season where friends, family, and loved ones gather to have a fantastic meal.
+It’s not the time to skimp on those food safety habits practices that can make or break the festivities.
 Here are some simple reminders.

-At the market, be sure you check the quality of all the products you buy.
-Look at the color, firmness, and texture of the produce and meats and don’t forget to check the expiration dates on packaged foods.
+At the grocery store, be sure you check the quality of all the products you buy.
+Look at the color, firmness, and texture of the produce and meats and don’t forget to check the use by dates and expiration dates on packaged foods.
 Purchase the refrigerated and frozen food last so they stay as cold as possible.
-Once you pay for your groceries, be sure to get them stored in the proper place immediately—refrigerator, freezer or pantry.
-A few extra stops on the way home is plenty of time for bacteria to have a party on your food.
+Once you pay for your groceries, drive right home as a few extra stops on the way home is plenty of time for bacteria to have a party on your food.
 If you live a distance from the store, you may want to bring a cooler to keep your groceries cold.

 Make room for your turkey — overcrowding your freezer or fridge can actually raise temperatures dangerously high and spoil your food and ruin your equipment (not to mention, run up your electric bill!).

 Here are the top three things to remember when prepping your delicious feast:

 - Prevent cross-contamination: Raw turkey and fresh produce don’t mix—you want to keep these foods on separate surfaces and prep them using different equipment.
-Here are guidelines on how to do so.

 First you need to decide if you’re going to stuff the bird— a stuffed turkey can potentially be more dangerous so read this to help you decide.

 Then you need to be sure to cook the bird for the right amount of time.
 This will help eliminate a majority of those pesky bacteria.
 For a defrosted turkey, plan on cooking it at 350 degrees Fahrenheit for 20 minutes per pound.
 Fresh turkey’s cooking time is 10 to 15 minutes per pound.
-Check the temperature of the bird in two locations to ensure that it has been thoroughly cooked to 165 degrees Fahrenheit.
+Check the temperature with a meat thermometer of the bird in two locations to ensure that it has been thoroughly cooked to 165 degrees Fahrenheit.

 Toby Amidor, MS, RD, CDN, is a registered dietitian and consultant who specializes in food safety and culinary nutrition.
 She is the author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.